 In 2009, the American Recovery and Reinvestment Act established incentives for the meaningful use of electronic health records (EHRs).
 Such use is now required of all U.S. hospitals by the year 2015.
 This is a positive step toward advancing and improving patient care.

-In 2011 and 2012, SJRMC was recognized as one of “America’s Most Wired” hospitals.
+For the fifth year running (2011-2015), SJHS has been recognized as one of “America’s Most Wired” hospitals.
 The designation reinforces our commitment to providing the best possible care by pioneering the use of leading technologies to enhance patient care, clinical quality, and patient safety — for improved outcomes.

 Electronic health records are helping us to: